 Apple, peach, fig pear- these fruits are particularly effective, yet all fresh fruit are good.
 However, avoid excessive sugar intake.
 Slightly sour fruits are preferred over very sweet fruits such as watermelon.

 Spices and herbs

 Due to their aromatic nature, the use of even the smallest amount of the following can have a significant effect:

-dill, mustard leaves, shallots, melissa, turmeric, basil, cardamon. cumin, ginger rosarian, radish, all types of mint (spearmint, peppermint etc.)
+dill, mustard leaves, shallots, melissa, turmeric, basil, cardamon, cumin, ginger rosarian, radish, and all types of mint (spearmint, peppermint, etc.)